 In this post we’ll talk about the uses of SNA/ONA.
 Feel free to refer to the fundamentals of SNA/ONA article to get you started on the very basic concepts before reading this one.

 So, in short, organizational network analysis (we’ll use ONA and SNA interchangeably) has been used for many different applications.
-One particular article I read a while ago concentrates on [...]
+One particular article I read a while ago concentrates on the uses of social [...]